 Second round: Richard Finn

 Andre Agassi followed the sun to the U.S. Open today and easily moved into the third round of the year’s final Grand Slam tournament.
-The Wimbledon champion and No. 8 seed at Flushing Meadow needed only 1 hour, 32 minutes to crush Francisco Roig of Spain 6-1, 6-3, 6-2 and advance into the fourth round to meet Jan Siemerink of the Netherlands.
+The Wimbledon champion and No. 8 seed at Flushing Meadow needed only 1 hour, 32 minutes to crush Francisco Roig of Spain 6-1, 6-3, 6-2 and advance into the third round to meet Jan Siemerink of the Netherlands.
 Unlike yesterday, when play was interrupted several times by rain, sun greeted the players today.
 All of the seeded players were victorious.
 No. 4 seed Michael Chang beat Patrick McEnroe 6-3, 6-3, 6-4; No. 5 Goran Ivanisevic downed Mexico’s Leonardo Lavalle 7-5, 7-6(7), 6-2; Carlos Costa ousted Germany’s Alexander Mronz 6-3, 6-1, 6-2, and No. 13 Guy Forget of France beat Sweden’s Magnus Larsson 4-6, 6-1, 7-6(10), 6-0.
 Last year, Jim Courier‘s friend Pete Sampras came to the Open as defending champion.
 After losing to Courier in the quarterfinals, Sampras reflected on the increased pressure and attention created by his title, saying “the monkey is off my back.”
 Courier, top-ranked in the world and top-seeded at the Open, has had no such struggle with fame or pressure.
 The monkey on his back was that he couldn’t beat Andrei Chesnokov in five career meetings entering their second-round showdown.
 The streak reached five matches and one set before Courier broke through for a 4-6, 6-3, 6-3, 6-3 romp Thursday.
 Chesnokov, ranked 40th in the world after a year of injuries, seemed to think it was significant that in those first four matches Courier was the lower-ranked player.
 “He’s No. 1 now and has a lot of confidence.”
 The fifth time they met, at Indian Wells, in March, Chesnokov played exceptionally well and also beat Stich before losing the final to Chang.
 “I don’t think ranking gets into the match,” Courier said.
 “It’s not like you wake up in the morning and go, ‘Ah, I’m No. 1.’
 It’s not something you can reach out and grab.
 It’s in the back of your mind, but winning a tournament or winning a match is something that you can say, ‘On this day, I have done it.’
 The ranking is a 52-week process.”
 John McEnroe overcame a rash of complaints to the umpire and even a ball-boy before beating Diego Nargiso 4-6, 6-3, 6-0, 6-2.
 For the second straight year, Todd Martin has advanced to the third round of the U.S. Open Tennis Tournament.
 Martin, 22, scored a 6-3, 6-3, 3-6, 6-4 second-round victory over Patrik Kuhnen Friday.
 He will play Saturday night third-seeded Pete Sampras, who easily outplayed Martin Damm 7-5, 6-1, 6-2.
 “Ever since I won my first match the thought had crossed my mind that if I won another match I could play Sampras in the stadium,” said Martin of his 7:30 p.m. showdown against the former U.S. Open champion at the National Tennis Center.
 “It’s a chance to play your best tennis because you usually play to the level of your opponent.
 I think if Sampras plays his best tennis, he is the best player in the world.”
 Sampras, though, is not taking anything for granted.
 “He’s a tall guy and he hits very solid from the backcourt,” he said of Martin.
 “He’s got a pretty good all-around court game.
 It’s a match where I am definitely going to have to play well, so it will be a good test.”
 Martin had a good test against Kuhnen, a veteran German Davis Cup player.
 In each set, he was down a service break.
 But Martin was able to charge back to win.
 “The progress I showed today was mentally,” said Martin.
 “I didn’t hit the ball great and didn’t hit a lot of great shots, but when I had to, I made him hit great shots and he wasn’t always up to that.”
 The last game typified the match.
 After breaking serve for a 5:4 lead, Martin jumped to a 30/0 lead with two strong service points.
 Kuhnen ripped a forehand winner before Martin missed a forehand for 30/30.
 Jimmy Connors tried to conjure up his U.S. Open magic one more time, give his fans one more grand memory to cherish, yet none of his fist-pumping antics fazed imperturbable Ivan Lendl in the slightest.
 Lendl, ever the cool professional, didn’t get rattled when Connors won the 1st set Friday night, didn’t get unnerved by the whistles and boos of 20,000 enemies in the crowd and the incessant cheers for Connors.
 Lendl simply pounded his ground-strokes past Connors as he had in 16 straight victories over him coming in, aced him a dozen times and kept up the pressure until the end of a 3-6, 6-3, 6-2, 6-0 victory.
 Connors fought as much as his body would allow, then exited laughing from his 22nd Open, bantering with fans and blowing kisses to the crowd as it chanted, ‘Jimmy, Jimmy, Jimmy.’
 “I guess it’s hell being 40,” Connors said.
 If Lendl didn’t play as well as he once did, if he didn’t move quite so quickly, no one could tell by the score in this second-round match.
 In one stretch, after 3:3 in the 2nd set, Lendl won seven straight games and took 28 of 34 points.
 “The first set was the best he’s played against me in a long time,” Lendl said.
 “He wasn’t making any errors.”
 Connors had an incredible 88-1 match record when he won the first set – his only loss was to Guillermo Vilas in 1977 – but this time he couldn’t sustain his lead.
 Stefan Edberg beat Jakob Hlasek 7-5, 6-2, 6-1; and Boris Becker defeated Robbie Weiss 4-6, 6-2, 6-1, 1-0 on Court 16.
 Weiss retired in the 4th set.
 “I played a junior match on the same court in 1984,” Becker recalled, “It was very noisy, and it took awhile to get used to it.
 I’ve only played on the stadium and grandstand here before.
 I calmed down and loosened up a little bit and started to play the way I can.”
 Richard Krajicek rallied from two sets down – 4-6, 2-6, 7-6(5), 6-3, 6-1 over Gabriel Markus – for the first time in his career.